k8sstormcenter/threatintel/README.md

 ```

 ### Pattern Matcher
-The [pattern_matcher](./pattern_matcher) directory provides a Python project that is your toolkit for transforming STIX models and interfering with the threat database.
+The [pattern_matcher](./pattern_matcher) directory provides a Python package which is your toolkit for transforming logs from e.g. a honey cluster to STIX models and interacting with the threat database.
 For detailed information take a look at the pattern matcher [README](./pattern_matcher/README.md).
 The pattern matcher is responsible for:

 - **Transforming Logs**: Convert logs produced by a honeycluster into STIX observables.
 - **STIX Management**: Manage and upload STIX attack models and indicators into the threat database.